bokkypoobah/TopSecrets/README.md

 <br />

-### Another Computer And Wireless Internet
+### Separate Computer And Wireless Internet

-You will also need a separate internet connected computer to install the Raspberry Pi OS software onto the MicroSD card, and an wireless internet connection for the initial installation of this Shamir39 device.
+You will also need a separate internet connected computer to install the Raspberry Pi OS software onto the MicroSD card, and a wireless internet connection for the initial installation of this Shamir39 device.

 <br />